Gesthispania/sdk-php/README.md

 ## Release notes

 ### 1.0
 - First live release
 - It includes the single payment service

 ## Requirements
 * PHP 5.2 or above
 * curl & json extensions must be enabled

 ## Installation

-### From source
+The SDK zip from the GitHub repository contains the NimblePayments SDK for PHP tool, including all its dependencies.
+Follow the next steps to install it:

-1. Download or clone this repo.
-You will obtain a file called "sdk-php-master.zip".
-It includes the SDK and several samples.
+1- Download the latest/desired release zip.
+You will obtain a file called "_sdk-php-master.zip_" which includes the SDK and several samples.
-2. Create a directory inside your PHP project directory where to store NimblePayments SDK files.
+2- Create a new folder inside your PHP project directory to store NimblePayments SDK files.
-3. Unzip "sdk-php-master.zip" and copy all files in the dicertory you have created in the previous step.
+3- Unzip "_sdk-php-master.zip_" and copy all files in the folder you have just created in the previous step.
-4. Now you are ready to include NimblePayments SDK in your scripts

 ## Configuration

-The file named base/ConfigSDK.php includes some configuration parameters by default that do not need to be modified.
+The file named __base/ConfigSDK.php__ includes some configuration parameters by default that do not need to be modified.

-In order to create a new object of a NimbleAPI's class, the API keys must be included in the array "params"
+## Working with the SDK
+Once you have completed the Installation and configuration processes, you are ready to generate a payment.

 ``` php
 require_once './nimble-dev-sdk-php-master/lib/Nimble/base/NimbleAPI.php';